-The FTZ#9 bonded warehouse facility is approximately 133,000 cubic feet and located in the Port of Honolulu.
-This is directly adjacent to one of the State’s main container cargo terminals and the vibrant downtown business district.
+The FTZ9 bonded warehouse facility is approximately 500,000 cubic feet and located in the Port of Honolulu, directly adjacent to one of the State’s main container cargo terminals, the vibrant downtown business district, and the dynamic Kakaako community.

 Businesses who can benefit